uw-cmg/MAST/doc/source/1_0_installation.rst

 This command should create the ``home/username/MAST`` directory in your home directory, as well as necessary subdirectories and files.
 It should also make the MAST bin executables executable.

 Choose a platform at the prompt.
 You must choose one of the platforms presented.
 Choose the best match.
-If your choice is not matched exactly, later you may modify or copy the files in ``$MAST_INSTALL_PATH/submit/platforms`` and change the value in ``$MAST_CONTROL/set_platform`` if necessary.
+If your choice is not matched exactly, choose something anyway, complete the rest of this step, and go on to the following step.

 Copy the environment variables which are printed out into your setup profile, such as ``//home/username/.bashrc``, where ``username`` is your username.
 Replace all instances of ``//home/username`` with your actual username, like ``//home/janedoe``.